 Cody and his wife, Ashley, live in Pittsburgh with their dog, Rory.
 He enjoys going camping and playing basketball during his free time.
 He’s also looking forward to continue learning and growing from the individuals he works with and his experiences in the field.
 Cody is happy that he has the opportunity to help others to improve and develop new skills on a daily basis.

 Hannah began working as a behavioral therapist at the Kristin Farmer Autism Center in 2013, and in 2015, she graduated with a B.A. in Speech and Hearing Sciences at the University of North Texas.
 She moved to Pittsburgh in 2016 to pursue her educational and career goals in the field of ABA.
-She is currently a graduate student at the University of Pittsburgh focusing on early childhood intervention, Autism Spectrum Disorders, and Applied Behavior Analysis.
+In 2020, she graduated from the University of Pittsburgh with a Masters of Education in Early Intervention and ABA.
 She began working at PBS in August 2018, and she is looking forward to growing as a behavior technician through her experience gained with the incredible staff here.

 Kaity received her bachelor’s degree in Psychology from West Virginia Wesleyan College and her master’s degree in Education in Applied Behavior Analysis from The University of Pittsburgh.
 She began her career working at a private clinic in West Virginia, where she discovered her passion for serving children with developmental and intellectual disabilities and their families.